 Now that you know what is EPS and the types of EPS, you may be wondering how to calculate it.
 Here’s the EPS formula:

-Earnings Per Share = (Net Income – Preferred Dividends) / Average Outstanding Shares
+Earnings Per Share = (Net Income – Preferred Dividends) / Weighted Average Outstanding Shares

 Factors that affect earnings per share

-- Revenue growth: ‘What is Earnings Per Share?’
-It is the measure of the profitability of a company on a per-share basis.
-Therefore, anything that increases the income and decreases the expenditure of a company is likely to positively affect EPS.
+- Revenue growth: EPS measures the profitability of a company on a per-share basis.
+Therefore, anything that increases income or reduces expenditure of a company is likely to positively affect EPS.

-- Cost management: Better cost management equals potentially improved profit margins and, as a result, higher EPS.
+- Cost management: Better cost management may lead to improved profit margins and, as a result, higher EPS.

-Earnings per share meaning should not be taken in the literal sense since the calculated value is merely a fundamental metric to gauge a company’s profitability and performance.
-EPS, by definition, reflects a company’s ability to generate profits compared to its outstanding shares.
+Earnings per share meaning should not be taken in the literal sense, since the calculated value is merely a fundamental metric to gauge a company’s profitability and performance.
+EPS, by definition, reflects a company’s ability to generate profits relative to its outstanding shares.
 It provides insights into the financial health and performance of a company.
-A higher EPS encourages more investments and shapes market sentiments.
+A higher EPS may influence investor interest and market sentiment.

 Importance of earnings per share

-Earnings per share (EPS) is a key financial indicator that measures a company's profitability on a per-share basis.
+Earnings per share (EPS) is a key financial indicator that measures a company’s profitability on a per-share basis.
 In mutual funds, particularly equity-focused ones, EPS helps assess the financial stability of the companies in the portfolio.
-A higher EPS typically indicates greater profitability, which can potentially positively impact the company’s stock price and, in turn, the mutual fund’s net asset value (NAV).
+A higher EPS typically indicates greater profitability, which can potentially have a positive impact the company’s stock price and, in turn, the mutual fund’s Net Asset Value (NAV).

 - EPS helps investors compare the profitability of companies within the same sector.